testdouble/cypress-rails/README.md

-Each Cypress file matched by the `test_locator` is translated to a single test case, which—while slightly inefficient, as it spools Cypress up and down multiple times—also makes it easy to treat each Cypress file as you would any other Ruby test, allowing for CLI usage like this:
+Each Cypress file matched by the `test_locator` is translated to a single test case, which—while slightly inefficient, as it spools Cypress up and down multiple times—also makes it easy to handle each Cypress file as you would any other Ruby test.
+It also allows for CLI usage like this:

 ```
 $ bin/rails test test/system --name test_cypress_integration_send_invoice_js